-When any of the signal path 13 message Assign, Reinsert, or Remove is received, the voice list or overload list are updated and the associated list lengths Nv (Voice list) and Nov (Overload list) computed.
+When any of the signal path 13 messages "Assign", "Reinsert", or "Remove" is received, the voice list or overload list are updated and the associated list lengths Nv (Voice list) and Nov (Overload list) computed.
 If Nov is 0, overload channel creation is not required.